antalike/MemOS-Docs/content/en/usecase/financial_assistant.md

     ai_assistant.add_messages(behaviors, user_id, conversation_id)

     print("=" * 60)
-    print("💡 The above behavior memories have been automatically loaded.
+    print("💡 The above behavioral memories have been recorded by MemOS.
 The assistant will provide personalized recommendations based on them.")

 def main():
     print("💰 Welcome to see how MemOS is used in a financial management assistant!")